Emiri-W/en/cv.md

 Virtual, September 2020 (poster presentation)

 1. **Emiri Watanabe**, Shogo Ito, and Tokitaka Oyama
-"Analysis on the behavior of uncoupled circadian rhythms detected by a dual-color bioluminescence monitoring system in duckweed plant"
+"Monitoring uncoupled circadian rhythms in individual cells of duckweed by co-transfection of luciferase reporters with different colors"
-The 62nd Annual Meeting of the Japanese Society of Plant Physiologists
+The 61st Annual Meeting of the Japanese Society of Plant Physiologists
-Virtual, March 2021 (oral presentation)
+Osaka, March 2020 (poster presentation)
+(※ The conference was cancelled due to the spread of COVID-19.)

-1. **Emiri Watanabe**, Hiroshi Kori
+1. **Emiri Watanabe**, Shogo Ito, and Tokitaka Oyama
-"Dependence of desynchronization process on the frequency distribution and coupling strength in a population of phase oscillators"
+"Detection of uncoupled circadian rhythms in individual cells of *Lemna minor* by a dual-color bioluminescence monitoring system"
-The 28th Annual Meeting of the Japanese Society for Chronobiology
+The 26th Annual Meeting of the Japanese Society for Chronobiology
-Okinawa, November 2021 (poster presentation)
+Kanazawa, October 2019 (poster presentation)

-1. **Emiri Watanabe**, Hiroshi Kori
+1. **Emiri Watanabe**, Shogo Ito, and Tokitaka Oyama
-"Estimating model parameters from time series of order parameter in weakly coupled oscillators"
+"A dual-color bioluminescence reporter system to simultaneously monitor expression levels of two genes in plant cells"
-The 2022 Annual (77th) Meeting of the Physical Society of Japan
+The 60th Annual Meeting of the Japanese Society of Plant Physiologists
-Virtual, March 2022 (oral presentation)
+Nagoya, March 2019 (poster presentation)

 ### Grants